 - Acquired using proceeds from the sale of a previous V.A. assisted home.

 War Service Credit: To qualify, a person must have served not less than 90 consecutive days in the armed forces of the United States.
 Under previous law, the veterans' tax credit was available only to those veterans who served during the qualifying wars or armed conflict periods listed in RSA 72:28.
-No proof of Expiditionary Medal is required and it does not matter where the veteran served.
-This amendment became effective August 8, 2016.
+No proof of Expeditionary Medal is required and it does not matter where the veteran served, and they were honorably discharged.
+The amendment became effective April 1, 2006.